 - i) Liquid and solid component mixtures.
 Drain the contents of the container for 2 minutes on a U.S. standard No. 8 sieve (preferably stainless steel) or equivalent inclined at a 17 to 20° angle.
 Record weights of the liquid and solid portions and retain each portion separately. - a) if the liquid contains sufficient oil to cause electrode fouling, separate the layer with a separatory funnel and retain the aqueous layer.
 The oil layer may be discarded.
 Adjust the temperature of the aqueous layer to 25°C and determine its pH; - b) remove the drained solids from the sieve.
 Blend to a uniform paste, adjust the temperature of the paste to 25°C and determine its pH; and - c) mix aliquots of solid and liquid fractions in the same ratio as found in the original container and blend to a uniform consistency.
 Adjust the temperature of the blend to 25°C and determine the equilibrated pH.
 Alternately, blend the entire contents of the container to a uniform paste, adjust the temperature of the paste to 25°C and determine the equilibrated pH. - ii) Marinated oil products.
 Separate the oil from the solid product.
 Blend the solid in a blender to a paste consistency; it may become necessary to add a small amount of distilled water to some samples to facilitate the blending.
 A small amount of added water will not alter the pH of most food products, but caution must be exercised concerning poorly buffered foods.
 No more than 20 milliliters of distilled water should be added to each 100 grams of product.
-Determine the pH by immersing electrodes in the prepared paste after adjusting the temperature to 25°C. - salad, etc., may be blended to a paste consistency, and the pH may be determined on the prepared paste.
+Determine the pH by immersing electrodes in the prepared paste after adjusting the temperature to 25°C. - iii) Semi-solid products.
+Food products of semi-solid consistency such as puddings, potato salad, etc., may be blended to a paste consistency, and the pH may be determined on the prepared paste.
 Where more fluidity is required, 10 to 20 milliliters of distilled water may be added to 100 grams of product.
-Adjust the temperature of the prepared paste to 25°C and determine its pH. - iv) pour off the oil, blend the remaining product to a paste and determine the pH of the blended paste.
+Adjust the temperature of the prepared paste to 25°C and determine its pH. - iv) Special product mixtures.
+For special product mixtures such as antipasto, pour off the oil, blend the remaining product to a paste and determine the pH of the blended paste.
 Where more fluidity is required, add 10 to 20 milliliters of distilled water to each 100 grams of product and blend.
-Adjust the temperature of the prepared paste to 25°C and determine its pH.

-v) Large solid components.
+Adjust the temperature of the prepared paste to 25°C and determine its pH. - v) Large solid components.
 The internal pH should be checked with spear electrodes as near as possible to the geometric centre.